|

 ability to spot cars at given points in a minimum of time.
 It is designed to

+take any curve on which standard cars can be operated.
 For use on heavy grades, sharp curves and light rails, it is particularly desirable.

 The large number of exhausts at slow speeds produces a steady draft.
 This gives